 Civil Rights Era

 Nevertheless, the Civil Rights Era of Black Cinema paved the way for the new surge of films that was to become the Blaxploitation Era of the 1970s.
-The 1960s is a unique era consisting of films pushing the Black Male/Female love interesting to their White counterparts.
+The 1960s were a unique era marked by films that pushed Black Male/Female love interests to the forefront, challenging the status quo of White male dominance.
 This type of filmmaking was considered to be 'edgy' in cinema.
-The 1960s was also the decade of Jazzploitation.
-But for the most part, Sidney Poitier was the face of Blacks during the Civil Rights Era of Black Cinema.
+The 1960s were also the decade of Jazzploitation.
+But for the most part, Sidney Poitier was the face of Black cinema during the Civil Rights Era.

 The Civil Rights Era of Black Cinema is a very delicate period.
 The rarity of some of these films makes seeking them out worthwhile.